 Runner will be for running, jogging, speed walking, hard/distance hiking.
 Also suitable for general wear and fully in keeping with “Hardcore Luxury”.
 Wear over one light wool layer in temperatures down to 10F/-12C or so and up to 80F/27C (with no base layer).

-- WeatherWool MidWeight Fabric
+- WeatherWool MidWeight Fabric by default

 - Pullover style with generous-length front zipper for ease of in/out plus cooling.
 Probably use nylon-coil zipper because it has less bulk than Vislon.
 Zipper will be two-way and reach to end of sternum

 - Stovepipe Collar (can protect half the face when turned up) with full zip and face-protector strip (so cold zipper does not touch face and so zipper does not catch beard).

 - Collar must not be tight, but will have an adjustment so it can be made snug.
 Probably a draw string.
 Collar adjustment will be independent of the front zipper.

 - We want the garment loose enough around the middle that it moves a little rather than hugging to the wearer

 - Side zippers and catchments as on Al's Anorak